groupdocs-cloud/tutorials.groupdocs.cloud/content/viewer/english/data-structures/delete-view-options/_index.md

 print("This prevents storage bloat and protects document confidentiality")
 ```

+**Why This Approach Works**: By tying document views to user sessions, you ensure that files are automatically cleaned up when users finish.
+This is crucial for applications with many concurrent users.

 ### Step 5: Scheduled Cleanup Operations

-For long-running applications, implementing scheduled cleanup is a good practice:
+For long-running applications, you'll want to implement scheduled cleanup to catch any files that slip through the cracks:

 ```python
 # Tutorial Code Example: Scheduled cleanup operations